salmaattia0/ParaBank/README.md

    - Utilities like `PropertiesReader`, `CSVReader`, `JSONReader`, and `ExcelReader` handle reading these files.

 4. **Update `testng.xml`** if you want the new test class to be included in the test suite execution.

 ---

+## Preconditions and Test Scenarios

+### Precondition: Account Registration
+Before executing any test scenarios, a valid user account must exist.

+**Steps:**
+1. Navigate to ParaBank homepage.
+2. Click **Register**.
+3. Fill all required fields:
+   - First Name, Last Name
+   - Address, City, State, Zip Code
+   - Phone Number, SSN
+   - Username, Password, Confirm Password
+4. Click **Register**.
+5. Validate confirmation message:
+   _“Your account was created successfully.
+You are now logged in.”_
+6. Log out to prepare for subsequent scenarios.

+> **Note:** This step is a precondition, not a test case.
+> User accounts are periodically removed, so automation creates new accounts as needed.

+---

+### Test Scenarios

+#### **Scenario 1: Login**
+- **Objective:** Verify login functionality with valid and invalid credentials.
+- **Steps:**
+  1. Navigate to ParaBank login page.
+  2. Enter username and password.
+  3. Click **Login**.
+  4. Validate:
+     - Successful login → redirected to Accounts Overview.
+     - Invalid/empty input → proper error messages are shown.

+---

+#### **Scenario 2: Open New Account**
+- **Objective:** Verify that a user can open a new account.
+- **Steps:**
+  1. Login with valid credentials.
+  2. Navigate to **Open New Account** page.
+  3. Select account type and funding account.
+  4. Click **Open New Account**.
+  5. Validate that new account is created successfully.

+---

+#### **Scenario 3: Transfer Funds**
+- **Objective:** Verify that funds can be transferred between accounts.
+- **Steps:**
+  1. Login with valid credentials.
+  2. Navigate to **Transfer Funds** page.
+  3. Enter transfer amount.
+  4. Select source and destination accounts.
+  5. Click **Transfer**.
+  6. Validate confirmation message includes amount, from-account, and to-account.

+---

+#### **Scenario 4: Bill Payment**
+- **Objective:** Verify that bills can be paid using valid payee details.
+- **Steps:**
+  1. Login with valid credentials.
+  2. Navigate to **Bill Pay** page.
+  3. Enter all payee details (name, address, city, state, zip, phone, account, amount).
+  4. Click **Send Payment**.
+  5. Validate confirmation message indicates bill payment completion.

+---